John Winston Jones: Early legal career

 After admission to the Virginia bar, Jones practiced law in Chesterfield County before being appointed Commonwealth Attorney (prosecutor) for Virginia's 5th Judicial Circuit in 1818.
 He joined Benjamin W. Leigh, Samuel Taylor and William B. Giles as a delegate to the 1829–1830 state constitutional convention, all four men representing a Southside district consisting of Amelia, Chesterfield, Cumberland, Nottoway and Powhatan Counties and the city of Petersburg.

 Congressman

 Jones was elected as a Democrat to the United States House of Representatives in 1835 and served five terms.
 As he rose through the ranks of the House, he became chairman of the House Ways and Means Committee, replacing future president Millard Fillmore, and House Democratic Leader, succeeding future president James K. Polk.

-Fellow congressman elected Jones as Speaker of the House during the 28th Congress, which convened in 1843 and adjourned in 1845.
+Fellow congressmen elected Jones as Speaker of the House during the 28th Congress, which convened in 1843 and adjourned in 1845.

 Jones declined nomination for a sixth term in Congress and returned to Virginia in 1845.